NITDgpOS/UIP/README.md

 UIP Is Pretty
 =============

-UIP Scrapes wallpapers from reddit and applies them as wallpapers on a gnome Desktop according to a schedule.
+UIP Scrapes wallpapers from reddit and applies them on your desktop according to a schedule.
+Works with windows, mac and gtk based desktops on Linux.

 Set Up
 ======